 As actors we’re generally expected to be versatile enough to play everything.
 Or at least that’s the general consensus regarding acting as a profession, and not simply from actors and their coaches.

-Of course, precious few have the wherewithal to rise to such daunting heights for the simple reason none of these tasks are all that easy.
-Mastering the skills to perform in any medium, let alone making the transition appear effortless, is generally accepted to define what it is to be versatile.
-This is, at least in part, the degree of difficulty involved in being a versatile actor.
-Every genre demands skill and tenacity, and requires constant maintenance if you hope to be a valued professional.
+Of course, precious few rise to such to the occasion for the simple reason none of this work is all that easy.
+Mastering the skills to perform in every medium and genre, let alone making your job appear effortless, is generally accepted to define what it is to be versatile.
+This is, at least in part, the degree of difficulty involved in being versatile.
+Every genre of voiceover demands skill and tenacity, and requires continued maintenance and practice if you hope to be a valued professional.

 Maybe I’m preaching to the choir, but being versatile is most often defined by the following:

-- Being skillful at playing a role that is a dramatic departure from yourself, or playing a role that’s a dramatic departure from characters you play most.
+- The ability to plausibly play a role that is a dramatic departure from your self, or by skillfully playing a role that’s a dramatic departure from characters you play most often

-- The ability (and agility) to offer appropriate performance options, take after take.
-This defines our creative muscle, regardless of the project, genre, or scene.
-The ability to deliver a unique expression with each take could very well be the very core of what makes us creatively valuable.
+- The ability (and agility) to offer appropriate performance options, take after take, rather than a “cookie cutter” or “broken record” performance with each take.
+Our creative muscle, regardless of the medium, is often defined by delivering options within the context of the piece.
+The ability to deliver a unique expression with each take could very well be the very core of what makes us creatively valuable

-Certainly in theater, you typically have about two weeks of rehearsal before a production opens which allows you plenty of room to create and play.
-However, when it comes to recorded media, such as voice-over, film, and TV, you’re expected to offer effective options from the very start and with every take.
-(You’re rarely expected to deliver only one single take like you would with live performance.)
+Certainly in theater, we typically have at least two weeks of rehearsal before a production opens, which allows for plenty of room to create and play.
+However, when it comes to recorded media, such as voiceover, film, and television, you’re expected to offer effective options from the very start and with every take.
+(You’re rarely expected to deliver only one single take as you would with live performance.)
 Which is why surprising yourself take after take, with a variety of inflections, is consistently what’s needed and wanted from you most in recorded media.